symfony/symfony-docs/forms.rst

 the object.
 Any fields on the form that do not exist on the object will cause an exception to be thrown.

-If you need extra fields in the form that won't be stored in the object (for example to add an *"I agree with these terms"* checkbox), set the ``mapped`` option to ``false`` in those fields::
+If you need extra fields in the form that will not be stored in the object (for example to add an *"I agree with these terms"* checkbox), set the ``mapped`` option to ``false`` in those fields::